SoftFever/OrcaSlicer/doc/print_settings/quality/quality_settings_wall_generator.md

 ### Minimum feature size

 Minimum width required for a model feature to be printed.
-Features below this value are skipped; features above it are widened to match the **Minimum Wall Width**.
+Features below this value are skipped; features above it are widened to match the [Minimum Wall Width](#minimum-wall-width).
 Expressed as a percentage of nozzle diameter.

 ### Minimum wall length

 Avoids very short or isolated wall segments that add unnecessary time.
-Increasing this value removes short unconnected walls, improving efficiency.
+Increasing this value removes short unconnected walls, **improving efficiency**.

 > [!NOTE]
 > Top and bottom surfaces are not affected by this setting to avoid visual artifacts.